EU adopts 5 billion-euro Brexit reserve to help businesses

-BRUSSELS (AP) — The European Council adopted Tuesday a 5 billion-euro ($5.8 billion) reserve aimed at helping businesses tackle the short-term effects of Brexit.
+BRUSSELS (AP) — The European Council on Tuesday approved a 5 billion-euro ($5.8 billion) reserve aimed at helping EU businesses tackle the short-term effects of Brexit.

 Despite a trade deal struck in December to ensure tariff-free trade, Britain’s trade with the EU has fallen sharply.